The history of your town, your family, your house, your shop: you will find it at Charlbury Museum, run by a sub-committee of the Charlbury Society.

 While the museum is closed, you can order our WWI book by calling our treasurer, Diana Bennett, tel 01608 810197, email firstname.lastname@example.org.
 The book marks the centenary of the First World War and how Charlbury people served their country.
 Glover, Tailor, Soldier, Sailor: Charlbury and the First World War, is only £8 per copy.
 Cheques should be made payable to Charlbury Museum.

 The museum is housed in part of the Corner House in Market Street in the centre of the town (postcode OX7 3PN).
 Between Easter and September it is open on Saturdays 10 to 12 noon, Sundays and Bank Holiday Mondays 2.30 to 4.30 p.m, also on Fridays during August from 10.00 to 12 noon.
 There are five rooms to explore.

 To request access at other times, please contact the Curator, Celia Faulkner, 01608 810656 or Janet Jeffs, Tel: 01608 810709.
 The Curator's email is email@example.com, or email firstname.lastname@example.org.

 Charlbury is accessible by regular trains from Oxford and Worcester.
 Buses run from Oxford (Stagecoach S3), and the X9 between Chipping Norton and Witney [no buses on Sundays or bank holidays].

-Wheelchair users are welcome to visit the museum.
+Wheelchair users are welcome.
 Refreshments are available in local cafes and pubs and there are regular coffee mornings on Fridays and Saturdays at the Corner House.
 Toilets are available at the Corner House during museum opening hours.

 Keep an eye on our noticeboard for the monthly Town News of Charlbury life at home during the First World War a century ago.